 4. Set your budget

 - Choose your bid strategy.
-This will usually be determined by your campaign type, goals, and whether you want more conversions, clicks, or impressions (for example, impressions cost less than clicks and conversions).
+This will usually be determined by your campaign type, goals, and whether you want more conversions, clicks, or impressions (for example, impressions cost less than clicks and conversions), and you can only access it in Expert Mode.

 - Choose your budget.
 Select either a daily budget or the total amount you want to spend over the lifetime of the campaign.